paul-mccormack/RoboShadowAgentDeployment/README.md

 ![alt text](https://github.com/paul-mccormack/RoboShadowAgentDeployment/blob/main/images/policy_assignment_basics.jpg)

 Here you can choose the scope where you want to create the assignment.
 I am assigning it to a resource group containing a test vm.
-You can also choose to exclude resources that would be within the scope if needed.
+You can also choose to exclude resources that would be within the scope if required.

 ![alt text](https://github.com/paul-mccormack/RoboShadowAgentDeployment/blob/main/images/policy_assignment_parameters.jpg)